 Self-Healing Mat

 A self-healing mat can save your work table from harm while crafting.
-I have a simple 12×12 self-healing mat that I use so that my work table doesn’t suffer damage.
+I use a simple 12×12 self-healing mat so my work table doesn’t suffer damage.

 Cricut Mat for use with Cricut TrueControl Knife, Rotary Cutter, Craft Knife, Xacto Knife - 12" x 12", Decorative, 2X Healing, Extra-Thick Cricut Cutting Mat